Bloodmoon: I: Background

 The album was preceded in 2016 by Blood Moon, in which Converge united with Wolfe and her collaborator Ben Chisholm as well as former Converge member and longtime collaborator Stephen Brodsky of Cave In and Steve Von Till of Neurosis to perform classic Converge songs live in an atmospheric post-rock style.
 All of the aforementioned except Von Till reunited to record Bloodmoon: I. Bannon stated, "These songs were written by seven people.
 Not only shaped by the seven, but we're all in that mix together — more so than any other Converge record."
 The lineup began working on the album in late 2019, but in 2020, due to COVID, the rest of the album was finished remotely.

 Release and promotion

 On September 28, 2021, Converge announced the album, including its tracklist and cover art, and released the title single "Blood Moon", accompanied by a video for the song.
 On November 3, Converge released the song "Coil" available for streaming.
-The collaborative act will perform its first Bloodmoon shows in April 2022 in Boston and New York with Caspian opening.
+The collaborative act performed its first Bloodmoon shows in April 2022 in Boston and New York, with Caspian opening.